kdheepak/blog/content/37-advent-of-code-2020.md

 ```

 Julia also has a function called `powermod` in the standard library, which can be used for this.

+If you've made it all this way, part 2 of day 25 should be a cinch 😉.

 # Final words